 This faculty development session will provide a sampling of simulation facilitation education used in an introductory Simulation Educator Workshop.
 Attendees will be immersed in facilitation and debriefing concepts where active participation is guaranteed.

 Classroom space, with A/V capabilities, that can incorporate small group and large group exercises.
 Ideal Class Size: minimum of 6 / maximum of 21

 Approved Provider Statement:

-Frances Payne Bolton School of Nursing at Case Western Reserve University is an approved provider of continuing nursing education by the Ohio Nurses Association and an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation (OBN-001-91), (OH-216, expiration date: July 1, 2019).
-Please, direct questions to Primary Nurse Planner Dr. David Foley: David.Foley@case.edu or (216) 368-5814
+Frances Payne Bolton School of Nursing at Case Western Reserve University is approved as a provider of continuing nursing education by the Ohio Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+(OBN-001-91) Please, direct questions to Primary Nurse Planner Dr. David Foley: David.Foley@case.edu or (216) 368-5814